-Chen has funded healthcare for 52 patients in 11 countries.
+Chen has funded healthcare for 65 patients in 11 countries.

-Ny is a 59-year-old rice farmer from Cambodia.
-She has eight children, fifteen grandchildren, and enjoys listening to the radio and watching Khmer movies on television in her spare time.
-Two years ago, Ny developed a pterygium in both eyes, causing her tearing and photophobia.
+Sarat is a 32-year-old rice farmer from Cambodia.
+He has five older brothers who are all married.
+Sarat lives with his mother, who is a Khmer noodle seller.
+He told us how much he enjoys watching agricultural programming on his phone when he has the time.
+Five years ago, Sarat developed a pterygium in his right eye, causing him redness, irritation, tearing, and discomfort with his appearance.
 Pterygiums are non-cancerous growths of the conjunctiva, a mucous layer that lubricates the eye.
 The growths occur when the conjunctiva is exposed to excessive sun damage and the cells grow abnormally over the pupil.
-She has difficulty seeing things clearly, recognizing faces, working, and going anywhere outside.
-When Ny learned about our medical partner, Children's Surgical Centre, she traveled for three hours seeking treatment.
-Ny needs a surgical procedure to remove the abnormal conjunctiva from the cornea surface and replace it with a conjunctival graft to prevent recurrence.
-The total cost of her procedure is $201.
+He has difficulty seeing things clearly, recognizing faces, working, and going anywhere outside.
+When Sarat learned about our medical partner, Children's Surgical Centre, he traveled for four hours with his brother seeking treatment.
+On November 27th, Sarat will undergo a surgical procedure to remove the abnormal conjunctiva from the cornea surface and replace it with a conjunctival graft to prevent recurrence.
+The total cost of his procedure is $216.
 This covers medications, supplies, and inpatient care for two days.
-The procedure is scheduled for November 5th.
-Ny said, "I hope I can see clearly again so I can help take care of my grandchildren and plant vegetables nearby the house."
+Sarat shared, "I hope after surgery that my eye is comfortable again and I won't have to worry anymore about it disturbing my work and productivity."